Skip to main content

 After completing his undergraduate medical degree at the Hull York Medical School, he underwent foundation training in West Yorkshire.
 He then went on to complete a two-year research fellowship under the supervision of Professor Chetter, culminating in the award of MD by Research Thesis.
 He was also successful in completing a Postgraduate Certificate in Health Professionals Education, and meeting the requirements for admission to Fellowship of the Higher Education Academy.

-His research centred around prevention of surgical site infection in primarily closed wounds, through the use of active wound dressings.
-As part of this, he designed and implemented a pilot randomised controlled trial that successfully recruited 144 patients in a single centre.
+His doctoral research centred around prevention of surgical site infection in primarily closed wounds, through the use of active wound dressings.
+As part of this, he designed and implemented a pilot randomised controlled trial.
 The findings from this work have been presented on an international stage, and published in peer-reviewed journals.
+As a result of this work, he was invited as an expert panelist to contribute to new NICE guidance on the topic.

 Following his research fellowship, he completed core surgical training, again in Yorkshire.
 This led to him successfully obtaining a national training number in Plastic Surgery in 2020.
 He was appointed a Clinical Lecturer in Plastic Surgery in February 2021.